raspberrypi/documentation/hardware/raspberrypi/bootmodes/net.md

 ### DHCP Request / Reply

-As a minimum you should see a DHCP request and reply looking like the following:
+As a minimum you should see a DHCP request and reply which looks like the following:

 ```
 6:44:38.717115 IP (tos 0x0, ttl 128, id 0, offset 0, flags [none], proto UDP (17), length 348)